ludat/conferer/docs/getting-started.md

 ## One solution: Conferer

-Conferer is a library that defines ways of getting configuration for your Haskell application and the libraries it uses in a very ergonomical way.
+Conferer is a library that defines ways of getting configuration for your Haskell application and the libraries it uses in a very ergonomic way.

 ## Features